Toward Institutional Progress: Faculty Book Groups, Anti-Racist Texts

 The Hate U Give by Angie Thomas

-Starr Carter must decide whether to come forward as the lone witness in the police shooting of her friend, while also navigating her Black urban neighborhood and all-White private school.
+Starr Carter must decide whether to come forward as the lone witness in the police shooting of her friend while also navigating her Black urban neighborhood and all-White private school.

 Hosted by journalists of color, this podcast offers “fearless conversations about race” and “how it impacts every part of society — from politics and pop culture to history, sports and everything in between.”

-Interviewing various researchers, Hidden Brain explains implicit bias and its implications for criminal justice, police violence, and society.
+Using interviews with various researchers, Hidden Brain explains implicit bias and its implications for criminal justice, police violence, and society.

 Adapting TED Talks about (anti)racism, this podcast episode features potent explorations of the costs of racism.